Garve and Ullapool Railway: Quest for backers

-The Garve and Ullapool Railway Act 1890 (53 & 54 Vict. c. ccxxxiii), of the Westminster Parliament received Royal Assent on 14 August 1890.
-In the papers relating to this Act, the proprietors of the proposed railway were named as: Lady Mary Matheson of the Lewis (widow of James Matheson, 1st Baronet, and owner of the Isle of Lewis and most of Ullapool); Donald Matheson; Major Duncan Matheson; John Arthur Fowler (Sir John’s son); and Major James Houston; and the directors were named all of these except for Lady Matheson.
+The Garve and Ullapool Railway Act 1890 (53 & 54 Vict. c. ccxxxiii) received royal assent on 14 August 1890.
+In the papers relating to this act, the proprietors of the proposed railway were named as: Lady Mary Matheson of the Lewis (widow of James Matheson, 1st Baronet, and owner of the Isle of Lewis and most of Ullapool); Donald Matheson; Major Duncan Matheson; John Arthur Fowler (Sir John’s son); and Major James Houston; and the directors were named all of these except for Lady Matheson.
 Sir John Fowler was to be Consulting Engineer.
 The Crofters Party MP for Ross & Cromarty, Dr Roderick Macdonald, also backed the scheme.
 The cost of construction was estimated at £240,000.

-The Parliamentary Commission of 1890 delayed in reporting its findings.
+The parliamentary commission of 1890 delayed in reporting its findings.
 In the interim, it was clear that the Highland Railway had been lobbying hard in Westminster, proposing that a grant of £45,000 from central funds would allow the extension from Stromeferry to Kyle of Lochalsh to be built.
 The backers of the Garve line were aware to Highland Railway’s reluctance, and met with the Great North of Scotland Railway board to suggest that it took over the construction and running of the line.
-In the summer of 1891, a new Private Bill was proposed at Westminster to transfer arrangements for the construction and running of the line from the Highland Railway to the Great North of Scotland company.
+In the summer of 1891, a new private bill was proposed to transfer arrangements for the construction and running of the line from the Highland Railway to the Great North of Scotland Railway Company.

-The Commission of Inquiry published its report in the summer of 1891, recommending that the best option of the original six was the extension of the line from Stromeferry to Kyle of Lochalsh.
+The commission of inquiry published its report in the summer of 1891, recommending that the best option of the original six was the extension of the line from Stromeferry to Kyle of Lochalsh.
 The backers of the Ullapool line and local MPs were highly critical of this decision – noting amongst other things that there were glaring factual errors concerning the navigability of Loch Broom, and hence obstacles to establishing Ullapool as a port.
 But their protests were to no avail.
-Despite a belated attempt by the Great North of Scotland company to adopt the scheme, by Private Bill on 31 May 1892, the scheme could attract no further political or financial interest.
+Despite a belated attempt by the Great North of Scotland company to adopt the scheme, by a private bill on 31 May 1892, the scheme could attract no further political or financial interest.

-In June 1893, an Act was passed, authorising the extension of the line from Stromeferry to Kyle of Lochalsh; this was shortly followed by a Local Act, dated 24 August 1893, which finally abandoned the Ullapool proposal.
+In June 1893, the Highland Railway Act 1893 (56 & 57 Vict. c. xci) was passed, authorising the extension of the line from Stromeferry to Kyle of Lochalsh; this was shortly followed by the Garve and Ullapool Railway (Abandonment) Act 1893 (56 & 57 Vict. c. ccxviii), dated 24 August 1893, which finally abandoned the Ullapool proposal.